 - Click Registration settings.

-Note: If you see a green check icon , it means there's no match for the domain in the WHOIS database and it’s available for registration.
+Tip: If there’s no match for the domain in the WHOIS database, next to the name, you can find a Green check that indicates it’s available for registration.

 Anonymized email address forwarding

-The ways people can contact you depend on your registrar of record.
+How people can contact you depends on your registrar of record.
 To find out who your registrar of record is, check the list of domain endings:

-- If Key Systems is your registrar of record, WhoisProxy will forward emails sent to the anonymized email address to the WHOIS email address you provided.
+- If Key Systems is your registrar of record, WhoisProxy takes emails sent to the anonymized email address and forwards them to the WHOIS email address you provided.

-- If Google Domains is your registrar of record, Contact Privacy will forward emails to you only if they’re submitted via the https://contactprivacy.email website.
+- If Google Domains is your registrar of record, Google Domains forwards emails to you only if they’re submitted via https://domains.google.com/contactregistrant.

-If you choose to limit the information that’s available in WHOIS, messages sent to the anonymized email address are forwarded to the contact email address you provided when you registered.
+Any messages sent to the anonymized email address are forwarded to the contact email address that you provided when you registered.

-ccTLDs may have different requirements and policies for the provision of registration contact information and the use of proxy contact information.
-For specific ccTLD policies, including the use of proxy contact information, see our overview of supported domain endings.
+ccTLDs may have different requirements and policies for the provision of registration contact info and how they use registered or proxy contact info.
+For specific ccTLD policies, such as the use of proxy contact info, go to our overview of supported domain endings.